 Have you ever been to a golf course?
 When we hit a golf ball.
-It goes to a larger distance only and only if we apply more force.
+It only goes to a larger distance if we apply more force.

 On the other hand, a smaller hit to the ball will cause it to travel a lesser distance.
 In other words, the more force you apply, the more distance the golf ball will travel.

 Editor’s Choice: Top 6 Periodic Motion Examples in Real Life